KrzychDamszel/JetB-budget-manager/README.md

 JetBrains: my fourth project.

 Data input: incomes, purchases.
-The program calculates the balance and analysis of the structure of expenses.
+The program calculates the balance and analyzes the structure of expenses.